gilgen/ember-pusher/README.md

 ### Is it good?
 Yes

-### Is it production ready?
-I guess?
-Ship it! :shipit:

 ### How do I use this thing?
 Good question!
 This is just one example, but the idea below, is that you will at some point in your application initialization call the pusher